What is an Old Town Toastmasters buddy (mentor)?

-A mentor takes a personal interest in and helps an inexperienced person, offering knowledge, insight, perspective or wisdom.
-Most new members are not familiar with your club.
+An Old Town Toastmasters buddy takes a personal interest in and helps an another member, offering knowledge, insight, perspective or wisdom.
+At Old Town Toastmasters, we believe every member has something to offer when it comes to support.
+Hence we refer to mentors and mentees as a buddy team.
+Most new members are not familiar with the intricacies of a Toastmasters club.
 They don’t know what a timer is or what an Ah-Counter does.
 Yet new members are expected to participate and give speeches – something many are terrified to do.
-Many clubs expect them to do all of this with a minimum of instruction and guidance.
+Many clubs expect them to do all of this with a minimum of instruction and guidance; we don’t!

 New members need someone to explain the program to them and show them how to prepare for various meeting roles.
 They also need help preparing and rehearsing their first few speeches.
-Mentors can supply the valuable personal attention and ongoing support new members need.
+Senior members benefit from a fresh perspective on their speech performances.
+An Old Town Toastmasters buddy can supply the valuable personal attention and ongoing support every members needs to achieve their personal Toastmasters goals.

 - Learn the program and club customs (CC and CL manuals, club meeting roles, membership opportunities)